AdobeDocs/journey-optimizer-b2b.en/help/user/journeys/journey-overview.md

-Access Account Journeys
+## Access and browse Account Journeys

-1. In your Adobe Experience Platform home page, click Adobe Journey Optimizer B2B Edition
+1. In your Adobe Experience Platform home page, click Adobe Journey Optimizer B2B Edition.

-1. On the left navigation, click on Account Journeys.
+1. On the left navigation, click **[!UICONTROL Account Journeys]**.

    The displayed journeys page includes the following columns: